 Started in 2022 by COU COU curator Clare Carswell and artist Peta Lloyd, the BIDDY project represents the work of older women artists who are trained in visual or performance art and who have an ongoing art practice.
-We welcome artists who may be returning to practice after a break, or who have come to it later in life.
+We aim to challenge lazy stereotypes of the marginalised and invisible older woman and to offer alternatives to derogatory descriptions such as 'biddy'.
+We especially welcome artists who may be returning to practice after a break, or who have come to it later in life.

-The large application we had from all over the world told us of the demand for exhibition opportunities as well as networking and support for older women artists.
-We decided to trial a professional development support group in Oxfordshire, where we both live.
+We curate platform events of performance art and exhibitions by older women artists.
+The large application we had from all over the world for our BIDDY event in Bath in 2022 told us of the demand for exhibition opportunities as well as for networking between older women artists.

-BIDDY BOOST is a supportive research and production group that meets monthly for discussion, production and to meet guest artists.
-We welcome women artists over fifty, who are living or working in Oxfordshire.
-We find artists by putting out a call in the local arts listings and on social media.
+BIDDY BOOST is a research and production group that meets monthly for sharing of work in progress, discussion on differing aspects of art practice, and to meet guest artists and curators.
 We meet in art or community spaces in Oxford city or out in the county to enable access for all.

-We have no funding so we ask attendees to pay a small fee for the day to cover room hire, materials and modest fees and travel costs for invited guest speakers.
-Most of the artists are retired and so we are mindful of keeping costs down so that we are not prohibiting participation due to lack of finance.
+We are currently an unfunded project.
+We ask attendees to pay a small fee for attending sessions to cover room hire, modest fees and travel costs for invited speakers and to contribute to the admin, organisation and publicity of the project.
+We are mindful of keeping our costs low so that we are not prohibiting participation in anything that we do.

 In July 2023 we curated an evening of performances by BIDDY artists at the Silk Mill Studios in